Skip to main content

 Breast Self-Exams

 Breast self-exams are an essential component of women’s healthcare routine, empowering individuals to monitor their breast health and detect any abnormalities early on.
 By conducting regular self-exams, you take an active role in your well-being, potentially identifying changes that may require further medical attention.
-In this article, we discuss the importance of breast self-exams, how to perform them effectively, and when to seek professional evaluation.
+In this article from Executive Plastic Surgery, we discuss the importance of breast self-exams, how to perform them effectively, and when to seek professional evaluation.

 The Importance of Breast Self-Exams